Did You Know Honey Is Good For Digestive Health? With Prebiotic Properties It Makes Sure You Have Good Bacteria In The Gut - www.lokmattimes.com

 Did You Know Honey Is Good For Digestive Health?
 With Prebiotic Properties It Makes Sure You Have Good Bacteria In The Gut

-PNN New Delhi [India], March 12: There are many advantages of honey that you may not know.
-Since ancient ...
+New Delhi (India), March 13: There are many advantages of honey that you may not know.
+Since ancient times, honey has ...

 In simple words, prebiotics are compounds or foods, such as non-digestible carbohydrates, that are used to promote certain changes that are favourable to the function and composition of the gut microbiota.
 The gut microbiota plays a key role in human health and well-being.
 It does so by synthesising vitamins, aiding digestion, safeguarding from enteropathogenic infections, and stimulating the immune system.
 Any kind of disruption to the symbiotic connection between the host and microbiota can lead to diseases ranging from mild to severe.